mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Scaling: This Quality may be taken multiple times, increasing your modifier by +1 for each purchase (up to the maximum of 4).

+#### MENTOR SPIRIT
+COST: 5 KARMA
+Everyone needs some help in life, even if it comes from someone relatively filmy and insubstantial.
+Mentor Spirit means the character follows a patron spirit (see Mentor Spirits, p.
+320) that guides him in his practice of magic and provides certain advantages and disadvantages to his natural abilities.
+A character may change mentor spirits, but he may have only one mentor spirit at a time.
+To change mentor spirits, the character must first buy off the current mentor spirit as if it were a Negative quality.
+He can then purchase the quality again to follow a different mentor spirit.
+This cost represents the toll of divorcing from one mentor spirit and bonding with a new one.

 #### Natural Athlete

 Cost: 7 XP

 A character with this quality has an innate combination of physical fitness, spatial awareness, and natural athletic or gymnastic talent.
 While the character may not be a world-class athlete and may require training to achieve peak performance, he is in prime physical shape for his size and weight class.
 The Natural Athlete adds a Advantage for Running and Gymnastics skill tests.

+#### NATURAL HARDENING
+COST: 10 KARMA
+This quality makes the character’s neural structure resistant to feedback.
+This gives her 1 point of natural biofeedback filtering, which is cumulative with a Biofeedback Filter program or a technomancer’s firewall (p.
+251).

 #### Natural Immunity